openmindculture/tools-settings/README.md

 # tools-settings
-Tools, Settings, Code Snippets for personal use, depends on the operating system, only install to fix actual issues!
+Tools, Settings, Code Snippets, and notes as a knowledge base for personal use. depends on the operating system, only install to fix actual issues!
 Mainly used an tested on Linux (Ubuntu / mate / mint / budgie).
 Visual Studio Code settings are compatible to VS Codium settings.